sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

 9. Validate and compile your code if necessary.

-10. Once the code is uploaded to the R3 board, you'll notice that rotating the potentiometer causes the value displayed in the serial monitor to vary between 0 and 1023.
+10. Once the code is uploaded to the Arduino Uno R3, you'll notice that rotating the potentiometer causes the value displayed in the serial monitor to vary between 0 and 1023.
 This range is ideal, though due to manufacturing variances, your potentiometer might show a range from 50 to 1000.
 Just remember this range for reference.

 **Control LEDs with Potentiometer Values**